 The call for case studies IS NOW closeD

-Notifications to submitters will be sent from 18 March to 31 March.
+Notifications to submitters will be sent on April 06.

-The PGP programme schedule will be available online as of mid-April 2020.
+The PGP programme schedule will be available in June.

 The programme of the Patient Group Pavilion is co-chaired by: